 It’s not hard to help your dog or cat to get back into shape, though – it just takes good information and a little determination.

 Dogs and cats will take as many treats as you give them, in addition to generous quantities of regular food.
 "Treats are fine," says Emily, "just not every day.
 Low-calorie substitutions are helpful; many dogs like carrots and green beans and these are a great way to feed them instead of whatever you may be eating at the table."

 Figuring out the right balance for their regular food servings is also key.
 "If you need assistance in figuring out how much to feed your pet, we can help figure out their caloric intake based on the food you choose and their activity level," says Emily.

-It’s a little tricker to determine the number of calories the pet burns each day, VandenBerg says.
-Some factors to take into account is the age of the pet, whether they are intact or neutered, and how much exercise they can get on a regular basis.
-Exercise for dogs is important, but tougher for older ones that may have some arthritis.
-One possibility or older dogs are regular workouts on an underwater treadmill that removes some of the pressure on arthritic joints, a treatment offered at Cascade Hospital.
-For active dogs without arthritis, the hospital’s indoor Doggie Daycare is a great way for them to burn off energy.
+And when it comes to their activity level, that's something important to keep up with, even in the winter when pets and owners are less eager to go outside.
+"Tossing the ball, going for a daily walk, or working on obedience exercises are all ways to increase your god's activity," says Emily.
+Some factors that may influence their activity level include the age of the pet, whether they are intact or neutered, and how much exercise they can get on a regular basis.
+Exercise can be tougher for older pets that may have some arthritis.
+One possibility for older dogs is the underwater treadmill available Cascade Hospital for Animals that removes some of the pressure on arthritic joints.
+For active dogs without arthritis, the hospital’s Crate Escape dog day care is another great way for them to burn off energy.

 Weight control for cats is largely diet based, but owners can try to encourage indoor exercise with mouse toys and laser pointers.
-Cats should have a wellness checkup and bloodwork before engaging in a diet, VandenBerg suggests.
+Cats should have a wellness checkup and bloodwork before engaging in a diet.